-In the 13-week periods ended March 26, 2023 and March 27, 2022, UNFI (which was Whole Foods' primary distributor) accounted for approximately 25% and 35% of our net revenue, respectively, and KeHE accounted for approximately less than 10% and 11% of our net revenue, respectively.
+In the 13-week periods ended September 25, 2022 and September 26, 2021, UNFI (which was Whole Foods' primary distributor other than from April 2020 to August 2021) accounted for approximately 24% and 20% of our net revenue, respectively, and KeHE accounted for approximately less than 10%, and 11% of our net revenue, respectively.
+In the 39-week periods ended September 25, 2022 and September 26, 2021, UNFI accounted for approximately 27% and 13% of our net revenue, respectively, and KeHE accounted for less than 10% and 10% of our net revenue, respectively.
 Since these distributors act as intermediaries between us and the retail grocers or foodservice providers, who generally select the distributors, we do not have short-term or long-term commitments or minimum purchase volumes in our contracts with distributors that ensure future sales of our products.
 These distributors are able to decide on the products carried, and they may limit the products available for retailers, such as Whole Foods and Sprouts, to purchase.
 We expect that most of our sales will be made through a core number of distributors for the foreseeable future.
 The loss of one or more of our significant distributor relationships that cannot be replaced in a timely manner (or at all), under similar terms and conditions, could adversely affect our business, financial condition and results of operations.

-We are dependent on hatcheries and pullet farms to supply our farmer network with laying hens.
+We are dependent on hatcheries and pullet farms to supply our network of family farms with laying hens.
 Any disruption in that supply chain could materially and adversely affect our business, financial condition or results of operations.

 Under the terms of our contracts with our network of family farms, while we do not own laying hens, we are generally responsible for coordinating the acquisition and delivery of laying hens to the farmers.
 In order to meet these obligations, we place orders for chicks directly with hatcheries intended to supply a future year's production of eggs at least a year in advance.
-Once the chicks are hatched, they are delivered to a network of pullet farms, who rear the chicks to approximately 16 to 18 weeks of age, at which time they are delivered to our network of family farms to begin laying eggs.
+Once the chicks are hatched, they are delivered to a network of pullet farms, who rear the chicks to approximately 16 to 18 weeks of age, at which time they begin laying eggs.
+The hens are then delivered directly from the pullet farms to our network of family farms, which then place the hens into egg production.

-We work primarily with several pullet hatcheries that deliver chicks to a network of independent pullet farms.
-We do not have long-term supply contracts with these suppliers, and if a substantial portion of our current hatcheries or pullet farms were to cease doing business with us for any reason, we may have a difficult time finding and contracting with alternate hatcheries or pullet farms in sufficient scale to meet our needs, if at all.
-Pullet farms may also be subject to capacity constraints, and if we are unable to find independent pullet farms with sufficient capacity to receive chicks from our hatcheries, we may be unable to fulfill our customer commitments.
-Additionally, any disruption in the supply of laying hens for any reason, including agricultural disease such as avian influenza, natural disaster, fire, power interruption, work stoppage or other calamity, could have a material adverse effect on our business, financial condition and results of operations if we cannot replace these providers in a timely manner on acceptable terms or at all.
+We work primarily with two pullet hatcheries that contract with a network of independent pullet farms.
+We do not have a long-term supply contract with this supplier, and if the supplier were to cease doing business with us for any reason, we may have a difficult time finding and contracting with alternate pullet farms in sufficient scale to meet our needs, if at all.
+Additionally, any disruption in these supply services for any reason, including agricultural disease such as avian influenza, natural disaster, fire, power interruption, work stoppage or other calamity, could have a material adverse effect on our business, financial condition and results of operations if we cannot replace these providers in a timely manner on acceptable terms or at all.